NeginMirian/SalesChatBot/README.md

 For this project, I chose the Online Retail dataset from Kaggle.
 The dataset contains real-world sales data from a UK-based online store, featuring stock codes for each product, descriptions of products, unit prices, and customer transactions.
 Since this dataset is rich in product information, it’s perfect for training a chatbot that can help users find relevant products.

 Project Overview
-This project is built using Python and key libraries like LangChain for AI-powered conversations, Hugging Face API to generate chatbot responses, FAISS for fast product search, and Pandas for handling the dataset.
+This project is built using Python and key libraries like LangChain for AI-powered conversations, Hugging Face API to generate chatbot responses, FAISS for product search.(RAG)

 How It Works
 Users can chat with the assistant to ask about products.